 - View a map of Calaveritas Rd. here.

-- Choose your own adventure backroads: Connecting San Andreas, Murphys, and West Point (home of the annual West Point Lumberjack Days), choose your own adventure by mapping out a route along one or all of the interconnecting roads in that area.
+- Choose your own adventure by mapping out a route along one or all of the interconnecting roads in the area.
 We recommend experiencing Mountain Ranch Rd, Sheep Ranch Rd, and Railroad Flat Rd. for a great combo of historic rural living and awesome wildflower sightings.

-Did you know that thanks to the dramatic change in elevation throughout the county, Calaveras and the Ebbetts Pass National Scenic Byway corridor can have up to 7 months of wildflowers?
-Due to the change in microclimates, the higher in elevation a destination is, the later in the Spring season its wildflowers begin to appear.
-Given the right conditions, at our highest elevations we can have wildflowers in peak condition as late as the last week of August.
+Thanks to the dramatic change in elevation throughout the county, Calaveras and the Ebbetts Pass National Scenic Byway corridor can have up to seven months of wildflowers.
+Due to the change in microclimates, the highest elevations can have wildflowers in peak condition as late as the last week of August.
+Check out Lake Alpine and Calaveras Big Trees State Park for higher elevation wildflowers as well as great hiking, biking, and equestrian trails.